 This gland is located just at the base of the brain and joins the hypothalamus.

 This gland needs help from other glands to function and is activated when other glands experience a malfunction and when there are increased secretions from other glands, this gland reduces secretions.

 The function of the pituitary gland is to promote the growth and development of the bones and muscles of the body.
-An increase or decrease in the functioning of this gland decides the height and weight of an individual.
+An increase or decrease in this gland’s functioning decides an individual’s height and weight.

 The pineal gland also activates the seminal cells in men and the ovary in women.

-The pineal gland also helps in the production of milk in the mammary glands after the birth of a child.
+The pineal gland also helps produce milk in the mammary glands after the birth of a child.
 This gland also works by telling the kidneys to absorb more fluids.

 The thyroid gland and its functions

-The location of the thyroid gland is at the upper end of the bronchial tube that is close to the vocal cords.
+The location of the thyroid gland is at the upper end of the bronchial tube, which is close to the vocal cords.
 This gland absorbs iodine that is required by the body.

-Since this gland absorbs iodine, it uses this iodine for the metabolism of fats, carbohydrates and proteins, which helps the digestion of food.
+Since this gland absorbs iodine, it uses it to metabolize fats, carbohydrates, and proteins, which helps the digestion of food.

 Iron is also released through this gland and is very useful for the body.
-The release of phosphorus is used by the nerves.
+The nerves use the released phosphorus.